j1o2h3n/-2D-2FPCA/README.md

 ## Experiment

-I have tried the recognition efficiency of the algorithm under different feature dimensions in experiments to find the best feature mapping dimension.
+I have tried the recognition efficiency of the algorithm under different feature dimensions in experiments, hoping to find the best feature mapping dimension.
 The specific experimental results are as follows:

 <p align="center">
   <img width="824" height="498" src=./picture/result.png>